 by Francesca Cumero (great niece)

 Angelo was drafted into the army on August 2, 1941.
 He served in the 25th Infantry Division / 161st Infantry Regiment / Company L in the South Pacific during WWII.
 The 25th I.D., which was and continues to be based out of Oahu.
 The 25th I.D. earned the nickname “Tropic Lightning” after their swift actions on Guadalcanal in 1942.
 They helped break the stalemate between the battle weary 1st Marines and the Japanese.
-From Guadalcanal, they moved to New Georgia Island to help defend Munda Airfield, then to training for a year in New Caledonia, and then on to the Philippines in 1945 for 165 days of fighting on Luzon in the Battle of Balete Pass alongside Hwy.
+From Guadalcanal, they moved to New Georgia to help defend Munda Airfield, then to training for a year in New Caledonia, and then on to the Philippines in 1945 for 165 days of fighting on Luzon in the Battle of Balete Pass alongside Hwy.
 5.

 Angelo served until 1946.
 By the time he was discharged, he had attained the rank of Staff Sergeant.
 For actions that he performed as a Sergeant leading his platoon on April 2, 1945 near Kapintalan.
-He was nominated for the Medal of Honor and awarded the Distinguished Service Cross [ Read Citation ], Silver Star with 2 oak leaf clusters (meaning he earned it three times over) and the Bronze Star.
+He was nominated for the Medal of Honor and earned the Distinguished Service Cross [ Read Citation ], Silver Star with 2 oak leaf clusters (meaning he earned it three times over) and the Bronze Star.
 He was also wounded twice and was awarded two purple hearts.

 Aunt Annie had all of his medals framed in a shadow box and I remember looking at them as a child, but not knowing what they really represented.
 Aunt Annie was very proud of Uncle Angelo for earning those medals and she dug them out of the drawer that Uncle Angelo had put them in and insisted on getting them framed and giving them pride of place in their home.